 Now, on the off-chance that you fancy reading some more of Tallis’s tales, they have been collected and are available from Amazon.

-You could do worse than investing in
+You could do worse than invest in